ROCm/rocSPARSE/docs/how-to/contribute.rst

 Contributing to rocSPARSE
 *************************

 AMD welcomes contributions to rocSPARSE from the community.
 Whether those contributions are bug reports, bug fixes, documentation additions, performance notes, or other improvements, we value collaboration with our users.
 We can build better solutions together.
-Please follow these details to help ensure your contributions will be successfully accepted.
+Follow these details to help ensure your contributions will be successfully accepted.

 Our code contriubtion guidelines closely follow the model of `GitHub pull-requests <https://help.github.com/articles/using-pull-requests/>`_.
 This repository follows the `git-flow <http://nvie.com/posts/a-successful-git-branching-model/>`_ workflow, which dictates a /master branch where releases are cut, and a /develop branch which serves as an integration branch for new code.

-Issue Discussion
+Issue discussion
 ================

-Please use the GitHub Issues tab to notify us of issues.
+Use the GitHub Issues tab to notify us of issues.

 * Use your best judgement for issue creation.
 If your issue is already listed, upvote the issue and comment or post to provide additional details, such as how you reproduced this issue.